hamburml/docker-flow-letsencrypt/README.md

 ### [Run](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/run)

 Attention!
 Create /etc/letsencrypt folder before you start the service.

+Assuming you are planning to run this service on the manager which might be `node-1`.

 ```
 docker service create --name letsencrypt-companion \
     --label com.df.notify=true \